sokoki86/Preparez-backend-sourceCode/README.md

 Preparez is a recipe sharing app that allows users to add, delete, and edit recipes shared with other users on the platform.

+For Demo purposes you can use:

+UserName: Penny

+Password: happy

 A live link to this app can be found here https://preparez-frontend-source-code.vercel.app/